 - It has a print speed of up to 18 pages per minute

-- It has 35-button control panel and a high-contrast LCD four-line panel to do the printing task convenient & quick
+- It has a 35-button control panel and a high-contrast LCD four-line panel to do the printing task convenient & quick

 - USB 2.0, Ethernet, WiFi connectivity makes it easy to operate & navigate

 - You can print virtually from anywhere using Google Cloud.
 It is compatible with Windows, iOS, and Android

 - Other than Cardstock, it can handle printing on plain paper, envelopes, recycled paper, labels, thick paper, and much more